How to Start a Video Streaming Business

 All of this extra functionality works alongside existing distribution channels with minimal extra effort.
 Broadcasters can monetize their content via advertising, subscriptions, or pay-per-view transactions easily.

 For another example of the OTT business model, check out the TV station BVN.

 When deciding how to start a video streaming business, you might also consider reselling.
-Reselling involves a business purchasing access to live streaming and VOD hosting services.
+Reselling involves businesses purchasing access to live streaming and VOD hosting services.
 Then, the business resells this functionality (often with value-added services) to others.

 Striv.TV customer schools can log into a customized dashboard to upload and manage content, as well as access analytics.
 From the perspective of end-users, it’s transparent that Striv.TV is using the reseller business model.

 The third major area in which video businesses are succeeding relates to education.
-Nowadays, educational video is extremely popular for those seeking to increase their skills, learn a new language, learn to code, practice yoga or other physical exercises, and more.
+Nowadays, educational videos are extremely popular for those seeking to increase their skills.
+This could be learning a new language, learning to code, practicing yoga or other physical exercises, and more.

 In this way, MorningCME can add custom branding to its live streams and VOD content.
 Then, this content reaches all their viewers on their unique devices, wherever they are.
-The DaCast API makes this process possible, a process we’ve discussed before in a this post.
+The Dacast API makes this process possible, a process we’ve discussed before.

 Sports and entertainment

-Not suprinsingly, the sports and entertainment category is always popular.
+Not surprisingly, the sports and entertainment category is always popular.
 More than 30 percent of fans now stream sports to their phones or tablets.
 Additionally, one-time events like sports are perfect for pay-per-view monetization.
 In fact, this industry represents another major business opportunity.
-For example, DaCast user CDFL has long used our services to stream and monetize football games.
+For example, Dacast user CDFL has long used our services to stream and monetize football games.